What is Enterprise Data Management?

 The last point is significant.
 The pandemic, as mentioned, has changed the way people do things by moving their activities to the Internet.
 Master Data Management (MDM) defines the enterprise architecture and practices to best use all data sourced from the Internet.
 Every comment above that applies to enterprise data management applies to MDM, but for just the digital components. enterprise data management is all data: digital, manual, paper-based, etc. The benefits of master data management are the creation and management of practices that will transform your organization into a digital product delivery service.

-Components of Enterprise Data Management
+Components of EDM

 Data Governance is the umbrella over EDM.
 Each component will be guided by what governance criteria are agreed upon based on business goals and regulatory or geo-location requirements.
 An enterprise data management best practice is to establish Data Governance on the recommendations of standards such as ISO 38505.
 Data Governance will define the policies, metrics, roles, allowed formats, business continuity, storage, event management and reporting expected by the organization.
 These guidelines must be flexible to promote agility within the organization based on its acquisition and consumption of data to make decisions or perform work tasks.
 Sound governance leads to data trustworthiness.